rubocode/frontier.nvim/doc/design/tangent.md

 > A good decision is based on knowledge and not numbers.
 > **Plato**

-Both humans and machines end up in a daze of inadequate thinking resulting in the creation, glorification and sustenance of unnecessary complexity primarily incentivised by money and motivated by the desire to influence, control and dominate other people.
+Both humans and machines end up in a daze of inadequate and inaccurate thinking resulting in the creation, glorification and sustenance of unnecessary complexity primarily incentivised by money and motivated by the desire to influence, control and dominate other people.

 > I had rather excel others in the knowledge of what is excellent,
 > than in the extent of my power and dominion.